 On the other hand, if the contractions are too strong, they could lead to diarrhoea as the powerful contractions have an impact on the waste.

 The symptoms of Irritable Bowel Syndrome differ markedly from one person to another, both in terms of frequency and severity.

 While some people might struggle with these symptoms every now and again, others need to make big changes in their daily lives in order to cope with it.
-This makes IBS a very personalized condition.
-While you might know a handful of people who suffer from it, it’s rare that two will have the exact same symptoms.
+This makes IBS a very personalised condition.
+While you might know a handful of people who suffer from it, it’s rare that two will have the same symptoms.

 The Mind / Body Connection

-Statistically, IBS symptoms are more likely to occur in woman and they can be triggered by anxiety.
+Statistically, IBS symptoms are more likely to occur in women and they can be triggered by anxiety.
 Unfortunately, this only adds to the mystery of this condition!
 It has long been known that anxiety can have a direct impact on the bowel and when it comes to IBS.
 For some, anxiety can trigger episodes of diarrhoea or constipation, while others might experience painful bloating and gas.

 Because IBS has such a strong connection to anxiety and stress, many people don’t take it very seriously.
 Some people might even say “it’s all in your head”, but this is not the case.
 While the symptoms are exacerbated by stress, they are very real.

 It might surprise most people to learn that when you’re treating IBS, you’re not actually treating the condition.

 Doctors aren’t sure what causes IBS, so there’s no way to actually combat the source of the problem.
 You can, however, combat the symptoms if you know how.

 While there might not be an IBS cure, symptoms can be managed by making some simple changes to diet and lifestyle.
 These don’t have to be huge changes, but they’ll keep your bowel – and by extension, yourself – much happier.